MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 None of the papers reviewed talk about one specific vehicle so, the answer to this question is yes, the technology can be retrofitted to any vehicle as long as it has a clear view of the road the vehicle is directed towards.

-### Will complex shadows, snow or wet roads hinder detecting road markings?
+### Will complex shadows, snow, or wet roads hinder detecting road markings?

 As seen from the papers it is evident that a number of things can disrupt the functionality of the software, from the gradient of the road to having no markings identifying the road, to harsh weather and